 Teaching professionals are a vital part of our academic community and are essential to fulfilling the core teaching and service missions of the College.
-Though not on a tenure track, teaching professionals are subject to annual evaluation for merit raises and promotions as described on this page.
+Teaching professionals are subject to annual evaluation for merit raises and promotions as described on this page.

 Teaching professionals may be appointed to one of two tracks.
 Faculty members with the title of Teaching Professor hold the Ph.D. or terminal degree in the discipline.
 Faculty members with the title of Professor of the Practice do not hold the terminal degree but do have at least a Master’s Degree in the discipline along with relevant experience different from that achieved through traditional graduate and professional study.
 Note: For official descriptions of ranks and titles please consult the most recent Faculty Handbook.

 The contributions of teaching professionals are significant and cover a broad range of areas which include teaching, advising and service to their programs, departments, the College, or the University.
 The primary responsibility of a person hired as a teaching professional will be teaching and mentoring, but as he/she gains seniority, more service will be expected.
 The typical teaching load will be 3 courses per semester, but the load may vary depending on the nature and volume of the service component the candidate has assumed.
 Service can include membership on University, College, interdisciplinary, and/or departmental committees, service as a lower division or major advisor, or managing departmental or institutional programs and facilities.

 All faculty positions are subject to the terms outlined in the initial letter of appointment between the institution and the individual.
 These non-tenure track positions are not intended to convert to tenure track positions.